How can we help you?

 macros_step_over Step Over: Perform one debugging step without stepping into the body of the function.

-macros_step_out Step Out: Continue executing the macro until leaving the function where the debugger is at the current position.
+macros_step_out Step Out: Continue running the macro until leaving the function where the debugger is at the current position.

-In progress: This window will display messages while debugging.
+In progress: This area will display messages while debugging.

-Variables: This window displays the values of local and global variables available at the current macro step.
-If the displayed variable is a table or an array, you can view its detailed contents by clicking the macros_variable button to the left of the variable name.
+Variables: This area displays the values of local and global variables available at the current step of macro running.
+If the displayed variable is a table or an array, you can view its detailed contents by clicking macros_variable to the left of the variable name.

-The debugging process ends once the end of the macro has been reached.
+Debugging is terminated when the end of the macro is reached.

-To interrupt the debugging process, click macros_stop Break script.
+To interrupt the debugging process, click macros_stop Stop Macro.

 Delete a macro

-On the Sidebar, click clip0010 Macros.
-On the macros pane, place the cursor over the title of the macro that you want to edit and click clip0011 Edit.
+On the Sidebar, click side_panel_macro Macros.
+In the Macros pane, hover the mouse cursor over the name of the required macro and click side_panel_macro_more More.
+In the drop-down list, select Edit.

-4.In the window that appears, confirm that you want to delete the macro.
+3.In the window that opens, confirm the deletion of the macro.

 View VBA macro code

-In MyOffice Text, running VBA macros created in Microsoft Word is not possible.
-However, you can view the code of the VBA macros contained in the document and rewrite them in Lua.
+In MyOffice Text, you cannot run VBA macros created in Microsoft Word.
+But you can view the code of the VBA macros contained in the document and rewrite them in Lua language.

 VBA macros saved in the current Microsoft Word document are available for viewing.